 Table 1.
 Biometric characteristics of Asian-moon scallop from Pangkajene and Kepulauan waters

 Ernawati et al. (2011) obtained a shell length of 62.3 ± 6.1 mm and a total weight of 15.8 ± 4.2 g in Tegal waters, Indonesia.
 Buban et al. (2019) found a shell length of 61.7 ± 5.4 mm and a total weight of 16.2 ± 3.8 g in a population in the Philippines.
-Derbali et al. (2019) reported slightly lower data on Pinctada radiata in Gabes Bay, Tunisia with a length of 58.9 ± 4.9 mm and a weight of 14.1 ± 3.2 g.
+Derbali et al. (2019) reported slightly lower data on Pinctada radiata in Gabès Bay, Tunisia with a length of 58.9 ± 4.9 mm and a weight of 14.1 ± 3.2 g.
 Agustini et al. (2011) recorded a length range of 55–75 mm with a weight of 12–23 g in Central Java waters, indicating that the biometric values in this study are still within the reasonable range for tropical environments.

 The findings of Ernawati et al. (2011) in Tegal waters which also showed variations in length and weight in Asian-moon scallop, were interpreted as a physiological response to environmental fluctuations.
 Variations in biometric data are likely influenced by differences in environmental conditions such as water quality, substrate, and food availability.
 Boussaha et al. (2024), stated that stable habitat and sufficient resources are the main keys to the survival of mollusks.